Approximation of conformal mappings and novel applications to shape recognition of planar domains

 Specifically, the underlying idea of this paper is rooted in a foundational feature of two dimensional conformal maps.
 If $f:\mathbb{D}\rightarrow \mathbb{C}$ is a conformal map, then the Cauchy-Riemann equations imply that $\Re(f)$ and $\Im(f)$ are harmonic functions, and that $\Im(f)$ is the harmonic conjugate of $\Re(f)$.
-For instance, when $(r,\theta)$ denote polar coordinates in the plane, we have that $u(r,\theta)= \log{r}$ and $v(r,\theta)=\theta$ (when $\theta$ is single valued) are harmonic functions, and $v(r,\theta)$ is the harmonic conjugate of $u(r,\theta)$.
-Indeed, in \cite{Her3}, starting with the solution $g$ of a special discrete Dirichlet boundary value problem defined on a polygonal annulus we defined two new functions on ${\mathcal T}^{(0)}$.
-The first function, $g^{\ast}$, which is actually defined for the annulus minus a {\it slit}\footnote{A slit is a chosen simple path in the annulus connecting the two boundary components on which $g$ is monotone increasing.}, is obtained by integrating the discrete {\it normal derivative} of $g$ along its level curves (see \cite[Definition 2.6]{Her3}).
-The second function, $h$, which depends on $g^{*}$ is obtained via a solution of a discrete Dirichelt-Neumann boundary value problem on the domain of $g^{*}$ (see \cite[Definition 3.1]{Her3}).
+For instance, when $(r,\theta)$ are polar coordinates in the plane, we have that $u(r,\theta)= \log{r}$ and $v(r,\theta)=\theta$ (when $\theta$ is single valued) are harmonic functions, and $v(r,\theta)$ is the harmonic conjugate of $u(r,\theta)$.
+Indeed, in this paper, we will work with the pair $(g, \bar g^{*})$ which are {\it combinatorial functions} defined on the triangulation and its Voronoi dual (to be explained later).